Mehak-2005/BugTrack-AI/README.md

 In Progress

-Investigation or development work is ongoing.
+Development/investigation is taking place.

 In Review

-The completed fix is being reviewed.
+The completed work is being reviewed.

 Resolved